toggle-corp/toggle-form/README.md

 The validation function can either return a string or undefined; the string return value is interpreted as an error.

-### Validation Function
+### Validation Functions
 It will validate your input data against the schema and return with either errors or a valid result.
-The library provides these validations functions:
+The library provides these validation functions:

 - requiredCondition
 - requiredStringCondition